 Do not use wildcard MIME-types on production servers.
 Doing so can result in IIS serving unrecognized files and displaying sensitive information to users.
 Wildcard MIME-types are intended for testing purposes or in scenarios where Internet Server API (ISAPI) filters have been developed specifically to handle these wildcard scenarios, for example, a custom authentication ISAPI.

 Set-up the Application Servers

 Supported Windows versions

-We support following Windows Application Server versions:
+We officially support following Microsoft Windows Application Server versions: